seanorama/masterclass/security-advanced/README.md

   - click Save

-- Run below to create a zone using the key
+- Run below to create a zone using the key and perform basic exercises
 ```

 #run kinit as different users: hdfs, hadoopadmin, sales1